jyan0311/truthLLM/README.md

 # Certifying LLM Safety against Adversarial Prompting

-This repository contains code for the paper [Certifying LLM Safety against Adversarial Prompting](https://arxiv.org/abs/2309.02705).
+This repository contains code for the FIT5230！！🎉🎉🎉

 Contents: